jingz-dev/jingz-dev.github.io/_posts/2024-03-06-learn-to-count.markdown

 2. index + *# of elements* = index
     * What's the index of 10 elements after C[5]?
 3. *# of elements* + *# of elements* = *# of elements*
-    * If 10 elements in A, and 5 elements in B, how many element are there in total?
+    * If 10 elements in A, and 5 elements in B, how many elements are there in total?
 4. index + index = ??
     * Does __not__ make logical sense, unless they are a part of a bigger expression that is somehow reordered, or the index happens to mean something else.